DavidAbdelmalek/CS109-Data-Science-Harvard/README.md

 Going through CS109 - Data Science from Harvard From September till NOW.

 my solution may not be correct.
-Check out the original repo, or the directory `official_solutions`.
+Check them out in `my_solutions` directory.

 Below is the README from Offical Website.